MennahMabrouk/Rheumatology/README.md

 - `scikit-learn==0.24.2`
 - `mysql-connector-python`

-You can install these dependencies using `pip` with the provided `requirements.txt` file.
+These dependencies are listed in the `requirements.txt` file.
+You can install them using `pip`:

 ```bash
 pip install -r requirements.txt